 Currently, I am more often writing about the experience of reading and various bookish relationships, whether excerpts from my reading journal or reflections on rereading.
 There are also regular posts about my reading log, my bookbag, my notebook and my — seemingly endless — stacks.
 In earlier years, there were monthly updates with reading logs and some quotations.
 From 2010 through 2014, this site began to focus more on reviews and community events and festivals.

-There is a lot of bookchat here – more than 1,525 discussions (some short and some long) – with an emphasis on the works of Canadian authors (more than 750 of them marked with a FLAG here).
+There is a lot of bookchat here – more than 1,600 discussions (some short and some long) – with an emphasis on the works of Canadian authors (more than 825 of them, indicated in red, here).
 How much do I read?
 Stats are here.
 Do I have a collection?
 Yes, here.
 And favourites?
 Yes and yes and yes!

 I hope you will leave a comment and take part in the conversations.
 Or, if you prefer, send an email.
 If you live nearby, perhaps we can not only bookchat, but bookSHOPchat.